-Remote RTU Comms Fault (FUTURE)
+Remote RTU Comms Fault

-The station will monitor the peer communications.
-If the site has not received a peer communication within the specified time period (site specific peer timeout value (in seconds) set in the initial block).
-If the station will revert to using the pressure signals of both rising mains to determine the valve positions as described in the valve control section.
+The station will monitor the peer communications to all the RTU's that it is configure to communicate with.
+The alarm will activate if the site has not received a peer communication within the specified time period (site specific peer timeout value set in the initial block).